Kidney stones | Kōwhatu tākihi

 • fever or chills (if an infection is present).

-Some kidney stones, called ‘silent’ kidney stones, cause no symptoms and are often found in an x-ray during a health check.
+Some kidney stones, called ‘silent’ kidney stones, cause no symptoms and are often found with an X-ray or ultrasound scan during a health check.
 Other people have their stones diagnosed when they get sudden pain while the stone is passing, and need medical attention.

-If a stone passes out of your body, collect it and take it to your doctor.
-This can help them decide on your treatment.
+If a stone passes out of your body in your pee, collect it (by peeing through a sieve) and take it to your healthcare provider.
+It can be tested to find out what kind of stone it is.
+This can help your healthcare provider decide on your future management.
 Urine and blood tests can also help to find the cause of your stone.

-If you have blood in your pee or sudden abdominal or side pain, tests like an ultrasound or a CT scan may diagnose a stone.
-These imaging tests tell the healthcare provider how big the stone is and where it is located.
-A CT scan is often used in the emergency department when a stone is suspected.
-It is used because it can make a quick and exact diagnosis.
+If you have blood in your pee or sudden abdominal or side pain, tests such as a CT scan may diagnose a stone.
+These tests tell your healthcare provider how big the stone is, where it is and whether you are likely to be able to pass it without intervention.

-Most stones will pass out in your pee within 3–6 weeks without needing any treatment.
-During this time, you may experience renal colic (a gripping pain in your back) that will generally be treated with pain relief medicines from your GP or emergency clinic.
+Most stones will pass out in your pee within 3 to 6 weeks without needing any treatment.
+During this time, you may experience renal colic (a gripping pain in your back, side or groin) that will generally be treated with strong pain relief and anti-nausea medicines from your prescriber or emergency clinic.
+You may also be prescribed a medicine (eg, doxazosin) to help the muscles of your ureter relax so the stone can pass through.

-If, however, the stone is too large to pass or doesn’t pass with time, you will need treatment.
-The choice of which type of treatment is best for you will be made by your urologist, depending on many factors such as the size and position of the stone.
+If the stone is too large to pass or doesn’t pass with time, you'll need treatment from a specialist doctor (urologist).
+The type of treatment will depend on things such as the size of the stone and where it is.

-• Ureteroscopy – a small, narrow ‘telescope’ is passed up through your bladder to the stone so that the stone can be removed or broken (sometimes with a laser).
+• Ureteroscopy – where a small, narrow ‘telescope’ is passed up through your bladder to the stone so that the stone can be removed or broken up (sometimes with a laser).

-• Percutaneous surgery – a telescope is passed through your skin on your back (and into your kidney) to see and remove the stone.
-This is reserved for stones that are large and still in a kidney.
+• Percutaneous surgery (for larger stones that are still in your kidney) – where a thin telescope is passed through a small cut in your back into your kidney, to see and remove the stone.

 Drink plenty of water